 Bear is a responsive CSS tool (one might call it a grid or framework) for nice, clear presentation of content.
 No fuss.
 No frills.

 There are a lot of CSS grids and frameworks available already, and each has its own merits.
-Bear isn't for folks who need a millions columns or layouts; it's about stripping back and prioritising content.
+Bear isn't for folks who need a million columns or layouts; it's about stripping back and prioritising content.
 One or two columns for desktop and tablet, stacked to one for mobile.
-You can learn more here.

 It couldn't be easier.
 You've got one main column, and inside that you can have two sub-columns with a good, clear gutter.
 Make the window smaller than 720px wide and it all becomes one column.
 The markup's a breeze, too: